acristoffers/moirai/README.md

 Use pip to install.
 This is a Python 3 application and won't run in Python 2.
 Use `pip install moirai` or `pip3 install moirai` to install it.
-It also has other dependencies not installable through pip.
-Those can be installed by running `moirai --install`.
-Namely, it will install MongoDB and the Snap7 library.
+It also has other dependencies not installable through pip, which can be installed by running `moirai --install --sudo`.
+It will install MongoDB (or MySQL on Raspberry Pi) and the Snap7 library.
 It's designed to work on Windows, macOS (with Homebrew) and Linux (apt-get, dnf, yum and zypper).

+If using the Snap7 driver on Windows, you may need to compile the driver yourself and copy it to /Windows/System32.

 ## License